 - What is strictly confidential about your project?

-- Do you allow the web development company to talk about the project or include in their portfolio?
+- Do you allow the web development company to talk about the project or include it in their portfolio?

 - A noncompete clause that prevents both parties from cross-hiring employees of each other’s organizations.
 The time frame for this type of clause generally varies from six months to a year.

 - Date security clause to safeguard confidential information.

-- If the web development company indents to subcontract the project further include a relevant clause to safeguard confidential information.
+- If the web development company intends to subcontract the project further include a relevant clause to safeguard confidential information.

 Force Majeure Clause

 Website Acceptance and Acceptance Testing

-In certain website development contract, customer can request a detailed acceptance testing provisions to be included.
-Contract should include the required remedies if a web application does not perform or work as expected.
+In certain web development contracts, customers can request detailed acceptance testing provisions to be included.
+The contract should include the required remedies if a web application does not perform or work as expected.